Gerosullivan/Pangur/context/spec.md

   - Cats cannot be stunned.
 - **Attack Presentation Stepper**
   - When this phase begins, freeze the board state and show a stepper UI with `Next` control.
-  - Initial frame highlights the active mouse and its target cat before damage is applied.
+  - Initial frame highlights the active mouse and its target cat before damage is applied (both pieces gain a red border/glow while the frame is active).
   - Pressing `Next` resolves one attack point, updates hearts, and logs the damage; subsequent presses cycle to the next remaining attack point or next mouse.
   - Continue stepping until all resident mouse attacks are resolved; this sequencing doubles as deterministic playback for automated test harnesses.
 - **Eat Sub-phase**